techmania-team/techmania-docs/English/How_to_play.md

 # ![Keys icon](https://imgur.com/0jWEtsx.png) Keys

 The Keys control scheme uses some or all of these 4 rows of keys on your keyboard.
-Each row corresponds to one lane on the screen.
+Each row corresponds to a lane on the screen.
 To play a note in a certain lane, press any key in the corresponding row.

 ![Tutorial screenshot showing the correspondence between rows and lanes](https://imgur.com/914c0g9.png)